ahuffma2/get-fit/README.md

 # Get Fit
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   Use this handy application to track your daily workouts in detail.
-Visualize your progress via graphs to keep see your improvement over time!
+Visualize your progress via graphs to see your improvement over time!

   ## Table of Contents